 Methods to resolve the differences

-I implemented a variety of options to resolve the differences between the tables, including one that relies on replication, which is ideally suited for re-syncing slaves that have drifted without having to re-initialize them completely.
-There are also many options to control locking, waiting for the slave to catch up to the master, and so on.
+I implemented a variety of options to resolve the differences between the tables, including one that relies on replication, which is ideally suited for re-syncing replicas that have drifted without having to re-initialize them completely.
+There are also many options to control locking, waiting for the replica to catch up to the master, and so on.
 This part of the tool is not terribly difficult or complex, but it’s something no one has quite done before to my knowledge.

 Work on this remains, however.